It is the student's responsibility to ensure that all MS requirements are met.

 - Your thesis advisor will also serve as the Chair of your thesis committee.

-Tips for identifying a Thesis Advisor and Topic: Start by talking to your academic advisor or any member of the Biostatistics faculty.
-Review faculty research interests (CVs are posted on the department website), talk with Biostatistics or Statistics instructors, speak with faculty before/after Thursday Seminar, ask faculty to take reading credits with them, attend working groups, talk with fellow students and talk with the Graduate Program Director and the Student Services Coordinator.
+- Start by talking to your academic advisor and members of the faculty.
+Review faculty research interests (CVs are posted on the department website), talk with instructors, RA supervisors, faculty before/after Department Seminar and fellow students.
+Also, attend working groups and take reading credits (Independent Study) with the faculty with whom you may wish to do your thesis.
+You may also consult with the Graduate Program Director.

-IMPORTANT: Students must e-mail the GPA (email@example.com) the name of their thesis advisor BEFORE signing up for BIOST 700.
-Note: This e-mail must copy the academic advisor and the thesis advisor.
+- Students must e-mail the GPA the name of their thesis advisor BEFORE signing up for BIOST 700.
+This e-mail must copy the academic advisor and the thesis advisor.

-- TRANSCRIPT AUDIT - AT the beginning of the quarter BEFORE you plan to be finished with the thesis (normally the last quarter of your second year) contact the GPA/SSC and request an audit (review) of your transcript to be sure you have met all of the departmental and Graduate School requirements for graduation.
+- TRANSCRIPT AUDIT - At the beginning of the quarter before you plan to be finished with the thesis (normally the last quarter of your second year) contact the GPA and request an audit (review) of your transcript to be sure you have met all of the Biost Department and UW Graduate School requirements for graduation.

-- THESIS - Important: Go to the Graduate School website for the most up-to-date instructions and requirements.
-You MUST follow these instructions and requirements carefully.
+- THESIS - See Graduate School website for the most up-to-date instructions, requirements, and deadlines.
+You MUST follow these carefully.

 - APPLY TO GRADUATE - You must apply to graduate during the first seven weeks of that quarter.
 To do so, use the Graduate School website Master’s degree request form.

 - Note: You may apply to graduate between weeks 7 and 9, but you will be charged a $250 late fee.